 What Is Homemade Bangers and Mash?

 Dating all the way back to the World War II era, the term bangers refers to the sausages.
 During the war, the country experienced meat shortages, causing them to put fillers in the sausages that caused them to explode when cooked.
 The mash refers to mashed potatoes.
-Although this dish seems simple, it remains Ireland and Britain’s most popular comfort food to this day.
+Although this dish seems simple, it remains one of Ireland and Britain’s most popular comfort food to this day.

 Irish Sausage Plate with Stout Mustard Cream | Kita Roberts GirlCarnivore.com